Montegan/drug_fintuned/Readme.md

 ## **View the Detailed Implementation**

-For a step-by-step explanation of the fine-tuning process, testing logic, and interactive demo, refer to the [Google Slides Presentation](#).
+For a step-by-step explanation of the fine-tuning process, testing logic, and interactive demo, refer to the [https://docs.google.com/presentation/d/14pGa3vzO6w2SvJkJ9FKEojE4KF2Zzp2mxyxUUBobIJU/edit?usp=sharing](#).

 > **Replace the placeholder (#) with the link to your Google Slides.**